YashCodeCraft-git/ticket-management/README.md

 # Ticket Management System

-    A simple Node.js and MongoDB-based ticket management system that allows users to ( CRUD Operations )create, update, retrieve, and delete tickets.
+    This is a simple Ticket Management System built using Node.js and MongoDB.
+The API allows you to create, retrieve, update, and delete tickets.

 ### Table of Contents :